Human Acts by Han Kang, translated by Deborah Smith (Hogarth) ~Ernie Hoyt

 Their argument and Hannah’s attitude brings out the worst in Janie, who tells her, “Don’t worry, you don’t have to come.”
 Hannah of course doesn’t believe her but Janie can’t stop herself from saying, “Seriously.
 They just wanted me to tell you they sold the house and they’re gone.
 They’re done with you.”.

 Forgotten Country is definitely an emotional roller-coaster, not only for the characters in the book, but for the reader as well.
 It makes you question what is love and what is loyalty?
-It makes you think about what you would do if confronted with family secrets and how you would deal with it.
-A poignant and very strong story about family ties. ~Ernie Hoyt
+It makes you think about what you would do if confronted with family secrets and how you would deal with it in this poignant and very strong story about family ties. ~Ernie Hoyt

 Ocean’s Godori by Elaine U. Cho (Hillman Grad Books)